DaliaBasa/Active-Directory/ActiveDirectory.md

 This model allows for better administrative control, with more room for changes and less complexity, each level 1 organizational unit is a different office branch administrated on local autonomy by the administrators.

 <img src="PicturesAD/hybridmodel.png" width="600">

+## Replication
+Replication allows Active Directory infrastructure to work well it must have replication.
+Domain controllers must be provided with changes in the infrastructure.
+The syncing between domain controllers relies on different technologies such as RPC, DNS, LDAP, SMTP, and Kerberos. </br>
+The domain controllers that receives, sends, and stores replication between domains are global catalog domain controllers. </br>
+For replication to occur, domain controllers must be connected one to another through a network, it can be done either through the WAN (inter-site replication) or the LAN (intra-site replication). </br>
+Replication is transferred on the network, and therefore it takes bandwidth.
+This must be taken to consideration, as replication through slow links can consume a large part of the bandwidth.
+To reduce or eliminate replication from happening during work hours it is possible to schedule the replication to certain hours or changing the schedule to occur less often.

+### Site
+A site refers to a geographical location, unlike a domain that represents a logical boundary.

+*Example: The forest structure can be a single domain but spread among different locations, a single domain but multiple sites, they are inter-connected through the WAN.*

+A site link is the physical connection between the sites, or in other words the WAN and the devices.

+### Knowledge Consistency Checker (KCC)
+The Knowledge Consistency Checker is a process responsible for generating and maintaining the replication topology, it’s an automatic process that works in every domain controller. </br>
+Every 15 minutes the knowledge consistency checker adjusts the topology if needed, given any changes in the domain controllers (domain controllers removed/added).
+The knowledge consistency checker makes intra-site replications and inter-site replications.
+The knowledge consistency checker selects a single knowledge consistency checker (domain controller) in a remote site to hold the Inter-site Topology Generator (ISTG) role, this role is responsible to select the bridgehead servers for replication.

+### Bridgehead servers
+The knowledge consistency checker selects one domain controller for inter-site replication, or in other words it selects a bridgehead server.
+The bridgehead server is responsible for sending and receiving replications with other domains.
+Every domain controller can be a bridgehead server, but there can be only one active in any given time in a domain.
+The knowledge consistency checker selects the domain controller with the lowest Globally Unique Identifier (GUID) for the domain bridgehead server, but it could be configured by administrators as well.

+*A general-principle is to have the most reliable domain controller as the bridgehead server, I think it should be the same domain controller that holds the PDC.*

+## Failover Clustering

 ## Flexible Single Master Operation (FSMO)
 Many directory services are based on the Lightweight Directory Access Protocol (LDAP) and as such they implement a multi-master replication, Active Directory is one of them.